redsanket/spark/external/storm/guide/onboarding/index.rst

 to run your topology.
 To request an instance, you create a topology in Dopplr.
 We know that this is confusing and plan on changing the nomenclature soon.

 #.
 From your the **Storm Project** page, you'll see your project name listed as one of the projects that you
    a member of or have selected as a favorite.
 Click the project name to open your project page.
 #.
+From your project page, scroll to the **Environments** panel.

+   - If the cluster you require is already listed, please proceed to the Adding a User to an Existing Environment section.
+   - If the cluster you require is not listed, please proceed to the next step.
+#.
 From your project page, click the **New Environment** button under the label **Environments**.
 #.
 From the **New Environment** page, enter the following information in the form: